 As the mice venture from the ceiling in search of food during the night; it’s not uncommon to also find mice in these other places.

 If your infestation is on the larger side, you’ll begin to see nests being established in your ceiling or hollow cavities above you and an offensive smell throughout your home.

 Mice in ceilings are like peanut butter and jelly: they just go together.

 Why is this?

 Drop ceilings (a.k.a. false ceilings) are a favorite due to the ease at which they can travel.
-There’s not joists or supporting beams to block them.
+There’s no joists or supporting beams to block them.

-Attic spaces, basement ceilings, bathroom ceilings, kitchen ceilings; in fact, any ceiling cavity offers mice a plethora of nest-building material and protection from predators.
+Attic spaces, basement ceilings, bathroom ceilings, kitchen ceilings; in fact, any ceiling cavity offers mice a variety of nest-building material and protection from predators.